Institutions are under fire and instability, the apparent goal

 In the university story, biases against Palestinian victims in Gaza (largely Muslim) and the protestors shedding light on their plight (cast as liberal) were on display.
 Our biases stem from our multiple identities as people; committee members like Rep. Pramila Jayapal and Rep. Ilhan Omar shared quite different viewpoints and questions as you'd guess.
 As observers, though, we make a mistake if we see the hearing solely through the lens of identity – i.e. they're discriminating against Muslims and liberals again.
 While true, it can override an important question: Why?

 The answer in this case is the greater political goal.
-The committee members in question, already in places of power due to their roles, were aggregating and leveraging biases to serve that goal.
-And worse – were okay with, even intentional about the collateral damage: Institutions destabilized, leaders harder to find, staff planning their departures, students traumatized, learning disrupted.
+The committee members in question, already in places of power due to their roles, were aggregating and leveraging biases to serve that goal, seemingly OK with the collateral damage: Institutions destabilized, leaders harder to find, staff planning their departures, students traumatized, learning disrupted.
 And a growing, collective cynicism about education, the adults involved and institutions overall.

 When we learn about how biases are weaponized it helps us view these trends more strategically; in addition to seeing the "isms" at work we see the underlying agenda, and the impact if it's realized – which often threatens marginalized communities even more.